What Are Machine Identities? Security Risks & Management Guide

 What percentage of organizations have experienced breaches tied to compromised machine identities?

-50% of organizations experienced security breaches tied to compromised machine identities within the past year, with API keys and TLS certificates serving as the leading attack vectors.
-Additionally, 72% suffered at least one certificate-related outage, demonstrating that machine identity management affects both security and availability.
+A consistent majority of organizations report experiencing security breaches tied to compromised machine identities, with API keys and TLS certificates serving as the leading attack vectors.
+Most organizations have also suffered at least one certificate-related outage, demonstrating that machine identity security affects both availability and breach risk simultaneously.

-Why do only 12% of organizations have automated lifecycle management for machine identities?
+Why do only a small fraction of organizations have automated lifecycle management for machine identities?

-Machine identity management is operationally complex—these credentials are created across diverse systems, lack centralized ownership, and operate outside traditional IAM workflows designed for humans.
-Organizations discover machine identities exist only when something breaks, leaving 88% dependent on manual tracking and ad-hoc processes.
+Machine identity management is operationally complex: these credentials are created across diverse systems, lack centralized ownership, and operate outside traditional IAM workflows designed for humans.
+Organizations discover machine identities exist only when something breaks, leaving most dependent on manual tracking and ad-hoc processes.

 You May Also Like